opendr-io/causality/README.md

 Predictions so far:

+NEW: CVE-2024-12686 was added to the KEV on January 13.
+It was classified 'hot' by my model on January 7 - seven days prior to the KEV addition - in this output file which was committed to Github on that day (https://github.com/cyberdyne-ventures/predictions/blob/main/2024/predictions-jan-7-run.txt)

+CVE-2024-12686	BeyondTrust	Remote Support(RS) & Privileged Remote Access(PRA)	A vulnerability has been discovered in Privileged Remote Access (PRA) and Remote Support (RS) which can allow an attacker with existing administrative privileges to inject commands and run as a site user.	hot

 Rated hot January 3, mentioned in VulnVerse Jan 5: (https://www.linkedin.com/pulse/security-week-review-vulnverse-23-marko-%25C5%25BEivanovi%25C4%2587-4sstf/)
 CVE-2024-12856	Four-Faith	F3x24	The Four-Faith router models F3x24 and F3x36 are affected by an operating system (OS) command injection vulnerability.